 Bankruptcy law requires each individual debtor to complete budget and credit counseling before filing a petition.
 Failure to obtain budget and credit counseling BEFORE YOU FILE YOUR PETITION may result in dismissal of your case.
-See Eligibility to be a Debtor and the instructions for completing Exhibit D in step-by-step instructions.
+See Eligibility to be a Debtor.
 See also the list of credit counseling providers.
 For more details view our Credit Counseling Overview videos - (English version) (Spanish version)

 4. Disclosure of Marital Status

 Statement of Social Security Number – The Clerk’s Office is required by law to obtain your full nine-digit social security number.
 You must also bring photo identification and proof of social security number with you to the meeting of creditors which will be held within 30 to 60 days from the date the petition is filed.
 Complete and sign Official Form B21, Statement of Social Security Number.

 6. Required Documents for the Bankruptcy Petition Preparer

 A bankruptcy petition preparer is a person, other than an attorney or an employee of an attorney, who prepares for compensation a document for filing.

 If you have a bankruptcy petition preparer (BPP) who prepares or assists you in preparing your bankruptcy paperwork, the following documents are to be signed by the BPP and filed with your bankruptcy petition: